-“Michkids” Listserv: “MichKids” is an online community sponsored by the Michigan chapter of SCBWI.
-It is a place where published and pre-published children’s writers and illustrators share ideas, insights, and experiences with one another in an effort to learn more about our business and craft.
-MichKids provides an avenue for our members to connect regardless of their geographical distance and has become an online community for more than 400 of our Michigan members.
+Michkids Listserv: “MichKids” is an online community hosted by the Michigan chapter of SCBWI.
+On the listserv, published and pre-published children’s writers and illustrators share ideas, insights, and experiences with one another to learn more about our business and craft.
+Subscribe to Mich-Kids to be part of the state-wide conversation about writing and illustrating, share individual news, and be notified of upcoming events.

-Your SCBWI membership will be confirmed and then you will be invited to join our listserv.
-The invitation will come to the email you provided.
-Check your spam mailbox if you do not receive the invitation within a week or so.
-You will then receive a welcome message with subscription options and information designed to help you participate.
+Once your SCBWI membership is confirmed, you will receive an invitation to join our listserv through the email provided.
+You will also receive a welcome message with subscription options and information designed to help you participate.

-Think of posting to a listserv community much like writing one postcard, putting one address and one stamp on it, and having your postcard immediately and simultaneously delivered to an entire community of people.
-Readers may reply to you via the list, privately, or not at all.
-But anything sent to the common address can be viewed by all who subscribe.
+A listserv community is similar to writing one postcard, putting one address and one stamp on it, and having your postcard immediately delivered to an entire community of people.
+Subscribers may reply via the list, or privately, or not at all.
+Anything sent to the common address can be viewed by all who subscribe.